 Eric founded Vayg Holdings LLC in Brooklyn, New York mid-2019.
 The first product of this company was Vayg Media, a subdomain leasing brand.
 The business model was to lease subdomains from authoritative websites, analyze their traffic, and provide valuable insights into their users’ engagement and opportunities to increase conversion rates.

-The second product hosted under another entity owned by Eric Porat, Mutually LLC was discountedpurchases.com – an E-commerce project that was identifying and selling brand products that were on discounts.
-Discounted Purchases was launched in 2018, and the entire idea behind it was quite brilliant – create a web crawler that would automatically scan thousands of brands’ websites, find products that were on discounts, and link to them with affiliate links.
+Eric also began dabbling in e-commerce in 2018, and the entire idea behind it was quite brilliant.
+Create a web crawler that would automatically scan thousands of brands’ websites, find products that were on discounts, and link to them with affiliate links.
 Eric Porat started by hiring a talented developer that built and tested the crawler in three months.
 After the backend of the platform was developed, they proceeded to build the website itself.
 At first sight, it looked like an ordinary E-commerce website, but in fact, it was a fully automated platform that was researching, updating, and listing discounted products.
-As of September 2020, Discounted Purchases was sold for an undisclosed amount to a buyer mostly interested in the technology behind the project.

 One Acquire Media LLC